JonatanHauge/Deep-learning-project/README.md

 Furthermore, we explore the use of segmentation based methods such as SINEX and a SINEXC inspired algorithm.

-We test the methods using two different pre-trained models, therefore the repository is split into a folder for each model each containing an `explainer-notebook` that reproduces the results from the report.
+We test the methods using two different pre-trained models, therefore the repository is split into a folder for each model each containing an `Explainer_notebook` that reproduces the results from the report.